-It’s official – The World Health Organisation (WHO) has recognised burnout as a legitimate medical diagnosis describing it as ‘resulting from chronic workplace stress that has not been successfully managed’ and point to three signs: :
+It’s official – The World Health Organisation (WHO) has recognised burnout as a legitimate medical diagnosis describing it as ‘resulting from chronic workplace stress that has not been successfully managed.”
+If you find yourself asking, “am I close to burnout?” these are three signs that you probably are:

 - Feelings of energy depletion or exhaustion